elenasacristan/treebooks/README.md

 ### Features and responsiveness testing

+#### django tests

+I have run test for the models, forms and views in all apps where apply.
+See the coverage reports for each app below:

+ADD COVERAGE REPORTS IMAGES

-Click [here](https://github.com/elenasacristan/HolidaysYa/tree/master/assets/Documents/checkList.pdf) to see the checklist that I have used to test all the features in all the screen sizes.
+Click [here](https://github.com/xxxxxxxx/checkList.pdf) to see the checklist that I have used to test all the features in all the screen sizes.

 ### Additional testing

 #### Travis

-#### django tests

-Explain the coverage testing
+At the top of this Readme file you can see that the website pases the Travis test.

+The code that I was meant to be using in the Travis.yml file was not working and I found out that there was some issues when using python 3.7 and django 1.11.17.
+Finally I found out in Slack the code that was working well for my python and django versions.

 #### Dev Tools